Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the National Natural Science Foundation of China under Grant 62072476, the Open Project of Xiangjiang Laboratory under Grants 22XJ03005 and 22XJ02002, the Hunan Provincial Natural Science Foundation of China under Grants 2021JJ40791 and 2020JJ4949, and the Australian Research Council (ARC) through grant FT200100536.
+This work has been supported by the National Natural Science Foundation of China under Grants 62472449, the Open Project of Xiangjiang Laboratory under Grant 22XJ03005, and the Australian Research Council (ARC) through grant FT200100536.